Posted October 26th, 2012 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 In September, my partner and I packed everything we owned to move from the Southeast to the Southwest.
 It was very cathartic to consider everything we had and decide if and why…

-Posted October 17th, 2012 by & filed under Student & Alumni Stories, Ecotherapy, Consciousness & Mindfulness, SWC Blog.
+Posted October 17th, 2012 by & filed under Student & Alumni Stories, Ecotherapy, Consciousness & Mindfulness.

 Psychopathology (and seeking Authenticity) In the Chama River Canyon